-Below is the responsibility report of revenue center of Samsung Inc.
+Below is the responsibility report of the revenue center of Samsung Inc.

-Samsung Inc has targeted revenue of $ 95000 from their electronic segment for the year ended 2018 but at the end of the year they have achieved revenue of $ 93000, there is a decrease of $2000 in their revenue.
+Samsung Inc had targeted revenue of $ 95000 from their electronic segment for the year ended 2018.
+But at the end of the year, they achieved revenue of $ 93000.
+There is a decrease of $2000 in their revenue.

-In the below report it has been seen that company has achieved their target in Television and washing machine division whereas they have outperformed in Microwave and Mobile division but their Refrigerator and Air conditioner division has not achieved the targeted revenue due to which their electronic division target fall short by $2000 for which Manager of a Revenue center will be responsible and he has to explain about the underperformance of these two divisions.
+In the below report it has been seen that company has achieved its target in Television and washing machine division.
+In contrast, they have outperformed in Microwave and Mobile division.
+But their Refrigerator and Air conditioner division have not achieved the targeted revenue due to which their electronic division target falls short by $2000 for which Manager of a Revenue center will be responsible, and he has to explain about the underperformance of these two divisions.

 Components of Responsibility Accounting

 Below are the Components of Responsibility Accounting: